wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

 ls -R ~/wis2box-data/downloads
 ```

-## Exercise 7: decoded the downloaded data
+## Exercise 7: decoding the downloaded data

 In order to demonstrate how you can decode the downloaded data, we will start a new container using 'decode-bufr-jupyter' image.